The Grange Club: Only ODI

-International Centuries
+International centuries

-One-Day Internationals
+One Day Internationals

 Fourteen ODI centuries have been scored on the ground.

-Five Wicket Hauls
+Five-wicket hauls

 One Day Internationals

 Four ODI five-wicket hauls have been taken on the ground.

 Twenty20 Internationals

-Only one twenty-20 five-wicket hauls have been taken on the ground.
+Only one Twenty20 five-wicket hauls have been taken on the ground.

 Squash, tennis and hockey

-The Grange also hosts other sports as well as cricket.
+The Grange also hosts other sports besides cricket.
 It has five squash courts, which support men's and ladies' teams that compete at all regional and national levels.
 Uniquely for a private club in Scotland, The Grange is also home to The Dyvours Club which has four grass tennis courts and four floodlit astroturf courts.
 Grange Hockey Club supports eight men's hockey teams which represents a broad range of ability.
 The 1st XI recently played in Europe, having won the Scottish Cup, and also play in the Euro Hockey League.
 The Grange Club is also home to Grange Edinburgh Ladies Hockey Club with four teams.
 All the constituent clubs have vibrant junior sections.